Aziks0/github-image-viewer/README.md

 ### Usage

-Just left-click on any image or gif in a github README, PR or issue.
+Just left-click on any image or gif in a github README, PR, issue or discussion.
 To close the viewer, click outside the image. \
 _(you can reload this page and click on the gif just above to see how it works)_